prowler-cloud/prowler/docs/developer-guide/unit-testing.md

 Mocking a service client using the following code ...

-Since we are mocking the provider, it can me customized setting multiple attributes to the provider:
+Since we are mocking the provider, it can be customized setting multiple attributes to the provider:
 ```python
 def set_mocked_aws_provider(
     audited_regions: list[str] = [],